seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 That the life-weary taker may fall dead
 And that the trunk may be discharged of breath
 As violently as hasty powder fired
-Doth hurry from the fatal cannon’s womb.
+Doth hurry from the fatal cannon's womb.

 **Apothecary**
-Such mortal drugs I have; but Mantua’s law
+Such mortal drugs I have; but Mantua's law
 Is death to any he that utters them.

 **ROMEO**
 Art thou so bare and full of wretchedness,
-And fear’st to die? famine is in thy cheeks,
+And fear'st to die? famine is in thy cheeks,
 Need and oppression starveth in thine eyes,
 Contempt and beggary hangs upon thy back;
-The world is not thy friend nor the world’s law;
+The world is not thy friend nor the world's law;
 The world affords no law to make thee rich;
 Then be not poor, but break it, and take this.